anildigital/anildigital.github.io/about.md

 About
 ========

-* I am almost 30 years old programmer, hacker.
+* I am 32 years old programmer, hacker.
-* I work as Software Engineer at Equal Experts India, Pune
+* I am curently working as Independent Software Consultant
 * I like running much.
 It helps me to be sane.
+I am fitness freak.
+* I love to travel. ✈
 * This is where I hope, I can share my thoughts, adventures in my life,  photos, codes and all nice things I am excited about.
 * You can follow me on [Twitter](http://twitter.com/anildigital), hear my musical tastes on [Last.fm](http://www.last.fm/user/anildigital)
 * Feel free to drop me an e-mail, <a href="mailto:anildigital@gmail.com">anildigital@gmail.com</a>